 The above is not so easy with the more modern radiator as most are available in a set number of sizes and in terms of colours, you can re-paint, but the finish is not amasing unless you get them sprayed which again comes at an additional cost.

-Cast iron radiators have thicker walls than conventional steel or aluminium panel radiators, and they also take the heat up slowly, which in some respects can be a bit of a disadvantage if you are wanted to heat a space quickly but as mentioned above they do hold it far longer, giving you more of a consistent and ambient heat output that also lasts a lot longer once a heating system is switched off.
+Cast iron radiators have thicker walls than conventional steel or aluminium panel radiators, and they also heat up slowly, which in some respects can be a bit of a disadvantage if you are wanting to heat a space quickly but as mentioned above they do hold heat far longer, giving you more of a consistent and ambient heat output that also lasts a lot longer once a heating system is switched off.

 Many contemporary homes today are also choosing cast iron as opposed to modern steel as they are both installed in the same manner, they are also space saving, beautiful to look at and last far longer than the majority of their more modern equivalents.